lukso-network/docs/docs/faq/network/validator.md

 ### Can I withdraw my staked LYX?

-LUKSO will not launch with the Shapella upgrade enabled so there will be some time when staked tokens will be unable to be withdrawn.
+LUKSO will not launch with the Shapella upgrade enabled so there will be some time when staked tokens cannot be withdrawn.
 After the team are happy with the stability of the network and the number of validators, we will support the upgrade Shapella to enable token withdrawals.

 ### What is the easiest way of participating as a validator if I have limited technical knowledge?

 It should be noted that running a validator is a commitment and requires a degree of technical proficiency to maintain and set up correctly.
-People with limited technical knowledge may be more comfortable waiting for third party staking services to come to LUKSO before running a validator node.
+People with limited technical knowledge may be more comfortable waiting for third-party staking services to come to LUKSO before running a validator node.

 In the future we aim to work with third party services to make setting up solo validator nodes easier with minimal setup.
-However, this will not be available at genesis as the network will need to be running for some time before third parties are able to integrate.
+However, this will not be available at genesis as the network will need to be running for some time before third-parties are able to integrate.

 ### What penalties will I receive if my node goes offline?